 Finally, make sure that every member of your family has regular appointments for cleaning and checkups.
 Regular family dentistry prevents calcified plaque buildup.
 Your dentist will also check for developing cavities and other concerns.

-To make an appointment with Dr. Gardner, Dr. Glime, or Dr. Koch at Oral Health Associates, or to request an appointment, please feel free to call (920) 437-3376.
+To make an appointment with Dr. Glime, or Dr. Koch at Oral Health Associates, or to request an appointment, please feel free to call (920) 437-3376.
 One of our helpful, friendly office staff members will be happy to help you with your query.
 We look forward to hearing from you soon, and we cannot wait to see your smile in our office!

 We at Oral Health Associates hope this notice finds you and your family in good health.
 Over the last few months Green Bay has been through a lot, and we all are looking forward to resuming our normal habits and routines.
 One thing that has not changed during this time is our commitment to the safety of you and our staff.